MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`customScript`** - **Command**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
 The script that will be run by using the Custom Script VM Extension.
 This script can invoke other scripts in the directory.
-The script will be invoked with arguments passed below.<br/>This script in conjugation with such arguments can be used to execute commands.
+The script will be invoked with arguments passed below.<br/>This script in conjunction with such arguments can be used to execute commands.

 For example:
 1. `Update-DatabaseConnectionStrings.ps1 -clusterType dev -user $(dbUser) -password $(dbUserPwd)` will update the connection string in `web.config` of the web application.